 - a.
 One covered parking space shall be provided for a Second Dwelling Unit with one bedroom. - b.
-One additional, covered or uncovered, parking space for two or more bedrooms in the second dwelling unit. - c.
+One additional, covered or uncovered, parking space for two or more bedrooms in the second dwelling unit.

+- c.
 A tandem parking space may also be used to meet the parking requirement for the Second Dwelling Unit, providing such space will not encumber access to a required parking space for the primary single-unit dwelling. - d.
-An existing two vehicle garage and/or carport may not be provided in-lieu of these parking requirements unless the parking spaces are accessed from different garage doors.
+An existing two vehicle garage and/or carport may not be provided in-lieu of these parking requirements unless the parking spaces are accessed from different garage doors. - 3.

-- e.
-Exceptions.
-No additional parking shall be required in any of the following circumstances: - i.
-The Second Dwelling Unit is located within one-half mile of public transit. - ii.
-The Second Dwelling Unit is located within an architecturally and historically significant historic district. - iii.
-The Second Dwelling Unit is part of the existing primary residence or an existing accessory structure. - iv.
-When on-street parking permits are required but not offered to the occupant of the Second Dwelling Unit. - v.
-When there is a car share vehicle located within one block of the Second Dwelling Unit. - 3.
 Backyard Cottage.
-No additional parking required. - 4.
+No additional parking. - 4.
 Accessory Living Quarters.
-No additional parking required. - O. Access.
+No additional parking. - N. Access.
 Vehicular access shall be provided in the following manner: - 1.
 Driveways.
 Shall be provided per the underlying district. - 2.
-Pedestrian Access.
-An all-weather surface path to the Second Dwelling Unit, Backyard Cottage, or Accessory Living Quarters shall be provided from the street frontage. - P. Mechanical Equipment.
-Mechanical equipment shall be located on the ground or, in the case of a tiny house on wheels, incorporated into the structure, but shall in no case be located on the roof. - Q. Utility Meters/Addresses. - 1.
-Second Dwelling Units.
+Pedestrian access.
+An all-weather surface path to the Second Dwelling Unit, Backyard Cottage, or Accessory Living Quarters shall be provided from the street frontage. - O. Mechanical Equipment.
+Mechanical equipment shall be located on the ground.

+P. Utility Meters/Addresses.

+- 1. Second Dwelling Units.
 Separate gas and electric meters may be permitted if approved by the Building Official and Pacific Gas & Electric. - 2.
 Backyard Cottage and Accessory Living Quarters.
-Separate utility meters and/or addresses are not permitted. - R. Home Occupations.
-Home occupations are permitted pursuant to Section 15-2735, Home Occupations. - S. Airports.
-All applications shall comply with operative airports plans. - T. Owner Occupancy Requirements.
+Separate utility meters and/or address are not permitted. - Q. Home Occupations.
+Home occupations are permitted pursuant to Section 15-2335, Home Occupations. - R. Airports.
+All applications shall comply with operative airports plans. - S. Owner Occupancy Requirements.
 The following shall apply prior to the issuance of a building permit. - 1.
-Either the primary dwelling unit, the Second Dwelling Unit, Accessory Living Ouarters, or the Backyard Cottage shall be owner-occupied. - 2.
-The property owner shall enter into a restrictive covenant with the City, which shall be recorded against the property. - 3.
-The covenant shall confirm that either the primary dwelling unit, the Second Dwelling Unit, Accessory Living Quarters, or the Backyard Cottage shall be owner-occupied and prohibit rental of both units at the same time.
+Second Dwelling Unit and Backyard Cottage. - a.
+Either the primary dwelling unit, the Second Dwelling Unit, or the Backyard Cottage shall be owner-occupied. - b.
+The property owner shall enter into a restrictive covenant with the City, which shall be recorded against the property. - c.
+The covenant shall confirm that either the primary dwelling unit, the Second Dwelling Unit, or the Backyard Cottage shall be owner-occupied and prohibit rental of both units at the same time. - d.
+It shall further provide that the Second Dwelling Unit or Backyard Cottage shall not be sold, or title thereto transferred separate and apart from the rest of the property.